 Thunder Creek Falls, New Zealand – Guide for Travelers

-Along the windy roads that lead south to Wanaka and Queenstown from New Zealand’s gorgeous West Coast, you can stumble upon a few breathtaking hidden gems.
-The journey that takes you through New Zealand’s glacier country, beautiful forests and mountains landscapes is a well-traveled one.
-However, it can be easy to miss some highlights (including Thunder Creek Falls) as you get lost in the amazing views.
+This journey that takes you through New Zealand’s glacier country, beautiful forests and mountain landscapes is a well-traveled one.
+However, it can be easy to miss some highlights including Thunder Creek Falls as you get lost in the amazing views.

-Thunder Creek Falls is a 96m high waterfall that feeds into the Haast River.
+Thunder Creek Falls is a 28m (92 feet) high waterfall that feeds into the Haast River.
 The waterfall is fed by melting glacier water and the entire area is pristine.
 It is definitely one of the best destinations in the South Island.

 The waterfall is made up of one single stream that bursts out from the steep cliffs that line the Haast River.
 That cliff is covered in thick, green, lush vegetation.